 Quality audio is important to keep listeners happy.
 Bad audio will cause listeners to tune out and reflect poorly on your guest.
 Even worse is if the audio recording is so poor that the interview can’t be released, resulting in a total waste of your guest’s valuable time.

 You can make your guests shine by setting them up for success and helping them capture great audio with you.

 This post contains affiliate links.

 There are numerous affordable platforms available for recording podcast interviews online.
 Our top recommendation is Squadcast.fm.
 It has proven to be reliable and deliver great results.
 It sounds great and is simple for guests.

 In a lower-league for sound quality, but gaining points for usability, is Zoom.us.
 Zoom has taken the world by storm for online audio and video conferencing, and offers a built-in recording function.
-While the sound quality isn’t as great as Squadcast, many people already have the apps installed and are familiar with Zoom.
+While the sound quality typically isn’t as great as Squadcast, they have recently added a High Fidelity Audio option which is quite an improvement.
+Many people already have the Zoom apps or sotware installed and are familiar with how they work.
 For this reason, it is a very common option for recording remote podcasts.
-We don’t advocate for its use, but it’s hard to ignore.
 For those who also require a video recording, Zoom is especially useful.

 With the abundance of internet connectivity available to us, it’s recommended to not conduct podcast recordings using traditional phone connections.
 Low-quality conference call recording platforms should also be avoided.

 For top-notch audio you can do what’s called a double ender.
 This is where you and your guest or co-host connect through a platform like Zoom or even Skype to conduct the interview, but the actual recording is done locally.

 What does this mean?
 Instead of transmitting your voice through the internet before recording, which lowers the quality due to the use of codecs, you can record a full-quality copy of each voice to your computer locally using a software such as Audacity or GarageBand.